TypeStrong/ts-loader/README.md

 You probably don't want to give up type checking; that's rather the point of TypeScript.
 So what you can do is use the [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin).
 It runs the type checker on a separate process, so your build remains fast thanks to `transpileOnly: true` but you still have the type checking.

-If you'd like to see a simple setup take a look at [our simple example](examples/fork-ts-checker-webpack-plugin/).
+If you'd like to see a simple setup take a look at [our example](examples/fork-ts-checker-webpack-plugin/).

 ### Yarn Plug’n’Play